Domestic Violence Defense Attorney

 The fact of the matter is this: it isn’t easy to get domestic charges dropped in Arizona.
 Sometimes, the only way dismissal occurs is if the victim will sign a drop-charge affidavit in a criminal or civil proceeding.
 Even with this signing, the district attorney may still choose to pursue charges against you.
 That is precisely why you need the knowledge and experience of domestic violence attorney Belén Olmedo Guerra, who will fight on your behalf through the entirety of your case.

 Contact the Belén Law Firm today to discuss your domestic violence charges.
-We offer free case evaluations and are available 24/7.
+We offer free case evaluations and are available for 24-hour criminal defense assistance.
 You can reach us at 602-715-0908 or by completing our online case evaluation form below.